hikerpig/gatsby-project-kb/demo/content/readme.md

 And `gatsby-theme-kb` is one of the few Foam publishing solutions that supports note graph rendering.

 With the help of [Foam for VSCode](https://marketplace.visualstudio.com/items?itemName=foam.foam-vscode) plugin auto-creating link definitions, you knowledge base can have nested folders.

 I've created a Foam template [foam-template-gatsby-kb](https://github.com/hikerpig/foam-template-gatsby-kb/) to help you start.
+It can also be used to publish a Obsidian.
 There are some detailed instructions in it's readme.

 ### Obsidian

+This theme can be used to publish a Obsidian project.

-Currently this theme is far less versatile than Obsidian's publishing system. e.g. lack of tagging system.
+Though currently this is far less versatile than Obsidian's publishing system. e.g. lack of tagging system.

 But this is free and open, you can always extend it as you wish.